hotsphink/sfink-tools/README.md

 Tools included:

+ - get-taskcluster-logs : Retrieve groups of log files from a push by scraping taskcluster
  - json : Interactive navigation of a JSON file
  - debug : Start up a debugger within emacs on various types of files
  - rr-exits : List out all rr recordings with their worst exit codes